 Researchers, combining data of 31,000 people and satellite imagery of a half million trees in Toronto CA, set out to discover whether the tree/health theory is true.
 The human data includes cardio-metabolic conditions, education, income paired with how each person views their own health.

-After controlling from income, education and age, co-author, Marc Berman told Washington Post,
+After controlling from income, education and age, co-author, Marc Berman said,

 “The study has found a huge impact on health from the planting of trees.”

 Although studies prove that trees have an impact on health, they do not specify the exact reason for this effect.
 It could be that the quality of air is improved in areas with more trees.